CIA activities in Canada: Possible manipulation of political affairs

+Intelligence collection efforts

+In 2011, declassified CIA documents from the 1950s and from the 1970s-1980s, during the Cold War era, revealed that the CIA was doing analysis of Canadian commerce, industry and technology.
+Most notably, they were collecting information on Canada's natural resource industry and the foreign actors interested to be implicated in the sector (such as Japanese interest in Alberta's oil sands), cataloguing shipping trends, and keeping an eye on Canada's dealing with communist countries.
+A history professor from the University of Toronto said that the documents show how Americans would sometimes use clandestine methods "to find out things about Canada they want to know".

 Later development

 By 1964, the CIA also closely monitored the Canadian wheat industry, as the United States hoped to sell wheat to the Soviet bloc countries.
 When the American embassy in Tehran was seized by Iranian students in 1979, Canadian diplomat Kenneth D. Taylor was made the "de facto CIA Station Chief" in the country, but kept his new position secret from Canadians.